 1. Forward bounces to GlockApps or set up an integration.

 ISPs most commonly send Abuse Reporting Format (ARF) files to your “Return” email address and sometimes to your “From” email address.
 Set up your email agent to forward ARF files and bounce emails to your personal bounce email address that we’ll give you.
 If you are operating your own mail server, you can sign up for ISP feedback loop services to receive ARF files from here.

 2. Check reports at GlockApps.

 Once you start forwarding your bounce and feedback loop emails to us, we’ll start collecting them and compile the reports for your analysis so that you can suppress bouncing and complaining users from your subscriber list and improve the effectiveness of your email campaigns.

 Why You Should Monitor Feedback Loops and Bounces

 Feedback loops are the mechanism ISPs like Hotmail and Yahoo! employ to report email messages reported as spam to senders.
 When a recipient marks your message as spam, the ISP sends you a report so you can track and suppress the recipient who filed a complaint.
 In the past, the impact spam complaints have on deliverability was largely underestimated.
-Nowadays, senders realize the importance of feedback loops and necessity of processing complaints.
+Nowadays, senders realize the importance of feedback loops and the necessity of processing complaints.

-The GlockApps Bounce Monitor enables you to:
+With the GlockApps Bounce Monitor you can: